 - Eat food as close to its original source as possible – That means going to your farmer’s market and buying individual ingredients to make amazing foods from scratch.
 It’s important we get back into the kitchen to feed and nourish ourselves and our family to heal a nation.

-- And lastly, get out into nature, walk barefoot on the grass, hike through the woods, get sunshine on your face, move your body and then have a great night’s sleep.
+- Get out into nature – walk barefoot on the grass, hike through the woods, get sunshine on your face, move your body and then have a great night’s sleep.